taftss/TaftssCrypter/README.md

 TaftssCrypter is a C# application developed to measure the resilience of security products against ransomware attacks.
 TaftssCrypter is designed to simulate ransomware attacks and perform customized ransomware simulations

-Notice: This tool is developed exclusively for simulations.
-Please do not use it for illegal activities !
+<b>Notice: This tool is developed exclusively for simulations.
+Please do not use it for illegal activities !</b>

 ### Features